ensody/ReactiveState-Kotlin/README.md

 class MainViewModel : ViewModel() {
     // This queue can be used to throttle actions using 200ms windows val queue = conflatedWorkQueue(200)
-    // This queue can be used to execute a response on the MainFragment.
+    // This queue can be used to execute a response on the MainFragment (latest
+    // instance passed in as `this`).
     // Note: In most cases you'll want to store the result in LiveData.
-    // This is only meant for actual events instead of state. val responses = argWorkQueue<MainFragment>()
+    // This is only meant for actual events/navigation instead of state. val responses = thisWorkQueue<MainFragment>()

     suspend fun someAction(): SomeResult {
         // ...